Babies haven’t changed but the way we put them to sleep has. All babies need Safe, Simple, Sleep

 Autismspeaks.org is dedicated to providing information and resources to improve the outcome of children, adolescents, and adults affected by autism.

-Founded by Fred Rogers of Mister Rogers’ Neighborhood, this program provides projects in all media, education and training for people who work with young children.
-Some topics covered are From Lullabies to Literacy, Migrant Children: You are Special, Helpful Hints: Bedtime Struggles, etc.
+The Fred Rogers Center (founded by Fred Rogers of Mister Rogers’ Neighborhood) provides projects in all media, education and training for people who work with young children.
+Some topics covered are simple interactions , digital media and learning and includes other articles are in the archive.

 Starfall.com provides free educational computer games and activities.